rancho-dart/dart_forwarder/CONFIGURATION.md

 # Configuration of Dart Forwarder
+Dart Forwarder is the core service program of the DART Gateway.
+In addition to the forwarding function, it also has a built-in DHCP server and a DNS server.

 Dart Forwarder is configured through a YAML file.
 The configuration file is located at /etc/dartd.yaml.
 ## Typical configuration
 ```yaml